operator-framework/operator-marketplace/docs/marketplace-required-csv-annotations.md

 metadata:
   annotations:
     categories: A list of comma separated categories that your operator falls under.
+    capabilities: A level of the operators capabilities in accordance to the Operator Maturity Model.
+Must be one of the following: Basic Install, Seamless Upgrades, Full Lifecycle, Deep Insights, Auto Pilot
     certified: The operator's certification.
 This field should be set to false until a process to get this value is defined at a later date.
     description: |-
       A short description of the operator that will be displayed on the marketplace tile.